 The Personal Data Protection Act 2012 (PDPA) empowers the PDPC to investigate and enforce the Do Not Call (DNC) provisions.

-The PDPA will come into operation and be enforced in phases.
-The provisions relating to the DNC Registry came into effect on 2 January 2014 and the provisions relating to the main data protection will come into force on 2 July 2014.
+The PDPA was enforced in phases.
+The provisions relating to the DNC Registry came into effect on 2 January 2014 and the provisions relating to the main data protection on 2 July 2014.
 After the transition period, the PDPC may conduct investigations – upon complaint or on its own accord – to determine whether an organisation is complying with the Act.

 Enforcement of the Do Not Call Registry Provisions